Branislav1993/easyUML_manual/chapter1.md

-# How To Download Source Code and build a project
+# Downloading and Building from Source Code

-The best way for you to download the source code is to use the NetBeans IDE.
+The best way for you to get the source code is to use the NetBeans IDE.

 First of all, fork the [repository](https://github.com/ossdcfos/easyuml).
 By doing this, you will get the copy of the project on your own profile.